619 Unrestrained stone cladding

 When precast concrete stairs are installed, the landings are normally supported using either proprietary telescopic connectors (AKA ‘invisible connections’), or by means of an RSA bolted to the wall.
 When an RSA is used, the wall is drilled to fix the bolts, whether they be expanding fixings or chemical fixings, and frequently the drilling may hit reinforcement.

 Reports on these subjects are sought, as well as on any other concerns.

 We depend on individuals and firms participating by sending reports of their experiences and concerns in confidence to Structural-Safety.
 The names of reporters are never revealed and only the technical aspects that could help structural engineers are published.

 If you have an experience that could be useful to others please contribute by sending a report to www.structural-safety.org/confidential-reporting/.

-Structural Safety combines CROSS and SCOSS to work with the professions, industry and government on safety matters concerned with the design, construction and use of building and civil engineering structures.
+Structural-Safety works with the professions, industry and government on safety matters concerned with the design, construction and use of building and civil engineering structures.
 It:

 Severe weather events have caused extensive damage and disruption to infrastructure and buildings with serious consequences for many.
 Creating a record of damage to buildings and structures has the support of DCLG and other government agencies in the UK to help formulate long term strategies for the Building Regulations.
 The CROSS system will be used for collecting and processing information and has been adapted to gather the data needed.
 More information here.

 It is recognised that climate change is having effects which may manifest themselves in weather events that result in damage.
 This study is not concerned with the reasons for climate change but only whether the consequences might lead to changes in regulations and practices.